 Tip #8: Match the destination to your guests, not just your Pinterest board.
 A Los Cabos wedding with direct flights from most U.S. cities is easier on guests than a remote island requiring two connections.

 Tip #9: Consider passport requirements.
-According to Paradise Weddings, complete packages under $10,000 exist at resorts like Barcelo Maya Grand in Mexico’s Riviera Maya.
+Complete packages under $10,000 exist at resorts like Barcelo Maya Grand in Mexico’s Riviera Maya, as Paradise Weddings notes.
 Mexico only requires a passport, no visa, for U.S. citizens, which removes a major friction point.

 Tip #10: Don’t overlook Aruba.
-According to Journeys International, Aruba delivers reliable year-round sunshine and solid value, making it a strong pick for couples who want to skip the “what if it rains” anxiety entirely.
+Journeys International notes that Aruba delivers reliable year-round sunshine and solid value, making it a strong pick for couples who want to skip the “what if it rains” anxiety entirely.

 How Do You Build a Destination Wedding Budget That Doesn’t Blow Up?